 - Dice up vegetables very small, this can be time consuming but some children don’t like the look of certain vegetables so making them very small and mix them up amongst the rest of the dinner is a good way to get them to eat those nutritious vegetables.

-- Sugar is in everything nowadays and by making little steps you can slowly tone down their sugar intake and be happy knowing you’re making a difference to your little ones.
-When shopping, go for the low sugar content products, read the labels and do some research to find out good levels of sugar and saturated fat and factor that in when doing your shop.
-Children will always be hungry, most of the time they’re growing and they will eat even if its not their ‘usual brand’
+- Sugar is in everything nowadays.
+By making little steps you can slowly tone down their sugar intake.
+So you can be happy knowing you’re making a difference to your little ones.
+When shopping, go for the low sugar content products.
+Read the labels and do some research to find out good levels of sugar and saturated fat and factor that in when doing your shop.
+Children will always be hungry!
+Most of the time they’re growing and they will eat even if its not their ‘usual brand’

 Have fun with it, show them you enthusiasm and enjoy the process!